 There's a whole world out there to explore, and Black travelers are seizing the opportunity to see as much of it as possible.
 But what makes a destination special – and more importantly, is there a warm and welcoming community that is awaiting Black travelers?

 I founded Green Book Global to answer all those questions and more.
-As the first review site dedicated to helping Black travelers explore the world safely, Green Book Global is the go-to source for Black travelers looking for honest and unbiased reviews of destinations.
-We already have more than 5,000 crowd-sourced destination reviews from Black travelers from all over the world.
+As the first review site dedicated to helping Black travelers explore the world safely, Green Book Global is the go-to source for Black-friendly countries to travel to.
+We already have more than 5,000 unbiased, crowd-sourced destination reviews from Black travelers from all over the world.

 Each destination has an overall score, with various sub-scores that include categories such as "Things to Do," "Adventure," "Affordability," “Relaxation,” and most essentially, what it’s like "Traveling While Black".
 Using our Destination Discovery Tool, you can filter locations based on your travel needs and start researching what our community has to say.

-Here are six of the highest-rated “Traveling While Black” destinations based on our community of Black travelers.
+Here are six of the best countries for Black travelers, based on our community reviews.

 Although my family is from Barbados, and you may think I’m biased, the numbers don’t lie.
 Boasting an overall 4.6/5 rating and a 5/5 "Traveling While Black" score, it’s our highest-rated TWB destination for North America & the Caribbean (Jamaica was a very close 2nd).
 Black travelers can feel safe and comfortable while enjoying all that this island has to offer.
 Barbados is a great place to relax on the beach, explore the local culture, and try delicious local food.
 Some of my favorite food spots include Cuz’s Fish Stand for their fish cutters and going to Pat’s on a Friday night during Oistin’s Fish Fry.